Piranesi (novel): Reception

-Piranesi received reviews of unanimous admiration.
+Piranesi received a number of admiring reviews.

 Sarah Ditum of The Times gave the novel a rave review, writing, "After all that time, she has produced a second novel that is close to perfect."

 Ron Charles of The Washington Post called it "infinitely clever" and praised Piranesi's acceptance of his imprisonment for unintentionally making the novel "resonate with a planet in quarantine" due to the COVID-19 pandemic.

 Publishers Weekly called it an "inventive" novel, praising Clarke's subtlety in progressing the novel's storyline.

 Gary K. Wolfe of Locus highlighted Clarke's continuing themes of lost knowledge and magic, while also commending the novel's formal, archaic narrative voice.
 Wolfe characterised the structure of the novel as both elegant and "hypnotic".
 He also underscored the story's risks, such as putting readers one step ahead of its "ingenuous" protagonist and presenting its character roles as "shifty and indeterminate" for much of the book.
 However, Wolfe ultimately praised Piranesi for its "astonishing narrative performance" that he deemed was as intriguing as Clarke's first book.